Ayushman Bharat Yojana: Impact

 The revenue of government hospitals has increased due to the Ayushman scheme, patients are receiving better facilities.
-Previously patients hesitant to visit government hospitals due to the lack of healthcare amenities, people now flock to these hospitals as they trust them for treatment under the Ayushman scheme.
+Previously patients hesitant to visit government hospitals due to the lack of healthcare amenities; people now flock to these hospitals as they trust them for treatment under the Ayushman scheme.

 The Lancet reported a 36% increase in early detection and treatment of cancer over six years, attributed to the PMJAY.
 Timely treatment, defined as starting within 30 days of diagnosis, improved significantly for the beneficiaries, who experienced a 90% increase in access compared to a 30% improvement for non-enrollees.

+Ayushman Bharat Pradhan Mantri Jan Arogya Yojana (PM-JAY) has sanctioned hospital treatments worth ₹1.73 lakh crore, as informed in the Rajya Sabha.
+Since its launch, the scheme has recorded over 116.9 million hospital admissions.
+It provides health insurance coverage of up to ₹5 lakh per eligible family per year.
+The scheme targets nearly 40% of India's economically vulnerable population and includes thousands of empaneled public and private hospitals.

 Implementation

 Participation by states and union territories

-India's 28 states and 8 union territories each make their own choice about whether to participate in Ayushman Bharat Yojana.
-In February 2018, when the program was announced 20 states committed to join.
 In September 2018, shortly after launch some states and territories declined to participate in the program.
 Maharashtra and Tamil Nadu initially declined to join because they each had their own state healthcare programmes.
 Those programs, Mahatma Jyotiba Phule Jan Arogya Yojana and the programme for Tamil Nadu, were already functioning well.
 These states later both joined Ayushman Bharat Yojana with special exceptions to make it part of their existing infrastructure.
 In a similar way, Kerala, despite having its own health program agreed to begin using Ayushman Bharat Yojana from November 2019.
 West Bengal initially joined the program but then opted out in favor of establishing their own regional health programme.
+In May 2026, the Suvendu Adhikari led BJP government in West Bengal decided to implement the Ayushman Bharat Yojana during its first cabinet meeting after winning the 2026 West Bengal Legislative Assembly election.
 Telangana did the same, but later rejoined the scheme in May 2021.
 But Odisha had not joined the scheme because Biju Swasthya Kalyana Jojana (BSKJ) launched in 2017 was more beneficiary than PM-JAY.
 In April 2025, Odisha joined the scheme after BJP won the state election in 2024.
 But PM-JAY proved to be less beneficiary than BSKJ after implementation.
 In March 2020, AAP govt in Delhi announced that it would join the program but didn't.
-However, in 2025, when the BJP won the state election, the scheme was formally implemented on April 2025.
+However, in 2025, when the BJP won the state election, the scheme was formally implemented in April 2025.